ROCm/ROCmValidationSuite/docs/install/installation.rst

 Install ROCm stack, rocBLAS, and ROCm-SMI-lib
 -----------------------------------------------

-1. Install the ROCm software tack for Ubuntu, CentOS, SLES or RHEL.
+1. Install the ROCm software stack for Ubuntu, CentOS, SLES or RHEL.
 Refer to the `ROCm installation guide <https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html>`_ for more details.

 ..
 Note::